Are you looking for the best hip strengthening exercises that can help you improve your athletic performance and reduce the risk of injury?

 Studies linking hip weakness to running injuries

-Numerous studies have looked into the link between hip weakness and injury.
+Plenty of studies have looked into the link between hip weakness and overuse injuries, and the findings tend to back up the existence of a strong link.

-Overuse injuries like Runners’ knee—Every runner’s nightmare—has been linked to weak hip muscles—including weakness in the hip abductor, adductor, and flexor, according to a study in the Clinical Journal of Sports Medicine.
+Overuse injuries like Runners’ knee have been linked to weaker hip muscles—including weakness in the hip abductor, adductor, and flexor, than those in a control group, according to a study in the Clinical Journal of Sports Medicine.

-And that’s not all, another (3) study conducted by Frederickson et al. (2000), looked at 24 distance runners suffering from Iliotibial Band Syndrome—a notorious overuse injury.
+Study conducted by Frederickson et al. (2000), looked at 24 distance runners suffering from Iliotibial Band Syndrome, common in runners.

-For me, this is proof enough that every runner should be spending more time strengthening the hip muscles; otherwise, he (or she) will be setting the stage for a slew of injury and setbacks.
+For me, this is proof enough that every runner should be spending more time strengthening the hip muscles; otherwise, he (or she) will be setting the stage for a slew of injury.

 Prevention is ALWAYS better than cure.

-Therefore and without further ado, here are 5 exercises you need to do to strengthen your hip muscles for better and pain-free running.
+Without further ado, here are five exercises you need to do to strengthen your hip muscles for better and pain-free running.

 Top Hip strengthening Exercises – A 30-Minute Hip Strength Workout for Runners

-If you follow this simple hip training program, you should start noticing a major improvement in less than two to three weeks.
+If you follow this simple hip training program, you’ll start noticing a major improvement in less than two to three weeks.

 Start with one set of 8 reps and gradually build on that so that you are doing three to four sets of 12 to 15.